 The central nervous system maintains the delicate balance of your body's chemistry and sends signals to different organs and glands when it perceives that you are in danger.
-Your body secretes hormones, such as adrenaline, histamines, and cortisol, and releases pro-inflammatory cytokines (Pro-I's).
-The result is an increased capacity to flee from danger, modulated by the autonomic nervous system, which also induces responses such as increased heart rate, provides fuel (glucose) to flee, rapid breathing, dilation of certain blood vessels and constriction of others.
+During those times, your body secretes hormones, such as adrenaline, histamines, and cortisol, and releases pro-inflammatory cytokines (Pro-I's).
+The result is an increased capacity to flee from danger, modulated by the autonomic nervous system, which also induces responses such as increased heart rate, rapid breathing, dilation of certain blood vessels, and constriction of others.

 All these functions give you the ability to leap into action, but what compels you to do so?
 It is that feeling of dread that we call anxiety.
-The sensation is so uncomfortable that you are compelled to take action.
+The sensation is so uncomfortable that you are forced to take action.
 Once the threat is gone and the body chemistry is back in balance (homeostasis), you can go on with your life.
+All living creatures have a version of this reaction, but humans have language and call it anxiety.
+There are also many subcategories of this word that describe the various levels of it.

-Anxiety merely is the sensation generated by body's response to a threat.
+Anxiety is merely the sensation generated by body's response to a threat.
 It is a description-not a diagnosis, disease, or disorder.